-User Stores - The Identity Broker requires at least one user store, which can be an Identity Data Store, and existing LDAP directory, or an RDBMS database.
+User Stores - The Identity Broker requires at least one existing user store, which can be an Identity Data Store, an existing LDAP directory, or other third-party directory.
 When a user store is defined through the create-initial-broker-config tool, a Store Adapter and Store Attribute Map are created.
 These enable mapping of the native schema attributes (attributes native to the user store) to attributes that will be defined by a Data View Schema and surfaced in a Data View.